mruballos/CPPinpoint/GUI_EX.md

         </div>
     </div>
 ```
 Above is a div that contains hard coded data for the Average MAU.
 This is a place holder for an API call that will extract data from the pinpoint API.
-This line of code can be found on [overview.html](https://github.com/mruballos/CPPinpoint/blob/master/GUICoding/Overview/overview.html)